Data integration of non-probability and probability samples with deterministic predictive mean matching: Simulation study

-The goal of the study is to verify the performance of the proposed estimators with comparison to two existing alternatives for mass imputation: nearest neighbour (denoted as NN) and regression prediction (denoted as GLM).
-We verify the effect of the number of covariates as well as model mis-specification.
+The goal of the study is to verify the performance of the proposed estimators in comparison to two existing alternatives for mass imputation: nearest neighbour (denoted as NN) and regression prediction (denoted as GLM).
+We verify the effect of the number of covariates as well as model misspecification.

-For all target variables we assume correctly specified model as defined above.
-In addition for $Y_3$ use mis-specified model (i.e. linear regression with $X_1$ and $X_2$ only).
-In each of $500$ simulation runs and for every $y$ we calculated
+For all target variables, we assume a correctly specified model as defined above.
+In addition, for $Y_3$ we use a misspecified model (i.e. linear regression with $X_1$ and $X_2$ only).
+In each of $500$ simulation runs and for every $y$, we calculated